When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 After my morning exercise, I drink a summer drink that serves three functions:

-• Support for the body's cleansing organs (liver, kidneys & digestive system).
-I currently have two variations of this drink that I alternate between.
-Both are based on the same idea: freshly pressed and living nutrition directly from fruits and vegetables that are used in natural medicine for these exact purposes.
 Of course, you can serve these drinks – or variations of them – at any time of day.
-But I find they have an especially good effect if I drink them before I've eaten anything else that day.
-I usually wait about an hour afterward before eating breakfast.
+But I find that they have an extra good effect if I drink them before I've eaten anything else that day.
+Usually, I wait about an hour afterward before eating breakfast.

 Variant 1: Red Summer Dream